mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/_index.md

 {{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/mlsource-location.png" alt="Location of the ML model in a file explorer." >}}

+{{% alert color="info" %}}
-Store any additional files in the same directory, including the following:

-* Text files for storing class names
-* Additional files that your model or ML process uses (encoders, text files, corpora)
+Store any additional files in the same directory, including text files for storing class names and additional files that your model or ML process uses (encoders, text files, corpora).

 This way, the files will be packaged with your app, and you can easily refer to them in microflow actions.
+{{% /alert %}}

 #### 2.2.2 Setting Tensor Shapes {#tensor-shapes}